kchan139/CO1027-assignment2/README.md

 Programming Fundamentals - Second Assignment

-Not a very well-designed program
+Not a very well-designed program but works

-I hate this course

-I hate this school